waaronstewart/waaronstewart.github.io/index.md

 ## About Me

-I am a Ph.D. student at New Mexico State University under the supervision of Prasit Bhattacharya ...
+I am a Ph.D. student at New Mexico State University under the supervision of Prasit Bhattacharya, I earn my Bachelor of Science in Mathematics at Western Colorado University, and my Master of Science in Mathematics at New Mexico State University, also under the supervision of Prasit Bhattacharya, My master's presentation was on Operads and A_n Spaces and A_Infinity Spaces.

 ## Research Interests

-- **Algebraic Topology**: In particular, Equivariant Homotopy Theory, Higher Toda Brackets, and Operads
+- **Equivariant Homotopy Theory**
+- **Higher Categorical Algebra**
+  **Operads**